chikuku/AB-testing/README.md

   **Goal**: Ensure the treatment and control groups have similar product prices to avoid selection bias.
   **Conclusion**: Product prices were balanced between the groups, confirming the experiment's validity.
 2. **Measuring the Effect of Product Videos on Focal & Coordinating Product Sales and compare the results with existing promotions**
-  **Goal**: Exaime whether adding product videos increased sales.
+  **Goal**: Examine whether adding product videos increased sales.
 If it did, was it better than existing promotions?
 Test the focal and coordinating products separately.
   **Conclusion**: Adding videos led to a statistically significant increase in sales in both categories.
 For focal products, it increased 23 units; for coordinating products, it increased 17 units.
 However, four other promotions increased sales more than adding videos.
 3. **Analyzing the Interaction of Videos and Promotions on Sales**
   **Goal**: Understand the combined effect of product videos and other promotional strategies on sales performance.